daniazzam/RoboticsUseCase/readme.md

    - Use a `try-catch` block to catch any exceptions thrown during the execution of the program.
    - If an exception occurs, print an error message indicating the exception's details.

 This algorithm utilizes a lambda function, `readNextNonEmptyLine`, to handle the repetitive task of reading the next non-empty line from the input file.
-By encapsulating this logic in a lambda function, the code becomes more concise and readable.
+In SecondVersion branch, I added the use of smart pointers.

+## Extra Modern CPP features Added to FirstVersion branch

+1. Lambda Functions

+2. Smart Pointers

+   In this modified code, the zones vector is now a vector of `std::unique_ptr<Rectangle>`.
+The `initializeZonesAndPath` function uses `std::make_unique` to dynamically allocate Rectangle objects and stores them as unique pointers in the zones vector.
+The deallocation of memory for the Rectangle objects is automatically handled by the `std::unique_ptr` when the vector goes out of scope.

+   In the code, I made the following changes:

+   - Changed the `zones` vector to `std::vector<std::unique_ptr<Rectangle>> zones` to store Rectangle objects as `std::unique_ptr`.
+It ensures that the dynamically allocated objects are properly deallocated when they are no longer needed.
+By using `std::unique_ptr`, I avoid the need to manually call delete on the objects.

+   - Modified the `initializeZonesAndPath` function to use `std::make_unique`: Instead of directly creating Rectangle objects and adding them to the zones vector, I used `std::make_unique` to store them as `std::unique_ptr<Rectangle>`.

+   - Changed the iteration over zones to use `const auto& z`: When iterating over the zones vector, I used `const auto& z` instead of copying the `std::unique_ptr<Rectangle>` objects.
+This avoids unnecessary copying of the smart pointers and improves performance.

+   - In the previous code, `z.checkIfPointWithinRange(p)` was used to call the member function `checkIfPointWithinRange` on the Rectangle object z.
+However, in the modified code that uses smart pointers, we store Rectangle objects as `std::unique_ptr<Rectangle>` in the zones vector.
+To access the member functions of the Rectangle objects through the smart pointer, we use the arrow operator `(->)`.
+The arrow operator is used to dereference the smart pointer and access the member functions.
+It is equivalent to (*z).checkIfPointWithinRange(p), where the * operator is used to dereference the smart pointer and access the underlying object.